Tag Archive for: risk management

 Impact of Late Requirements on Project Team Activity Burden

-In the Timely Project, minimal late requirements enable better forecasting of project completion, and limits the rework and cost brought on by late requirements (e.g. in fig (c), late requirements only create an additional 8% burden).
+In the Timely Project, minimal late requirements enable better forecasting of project completion and limit the rework and cost brought on by late requirements (e.g. in fig (c), late requirements only create an additional 8% burden).

 In the Late Project, the high volume of late requirements makes it much harder to forecast project completion as the scope of the project is constantly changing, and project teams need to accommodate the late requirements (e.g. in fig (d), late requirements contribute an additional 31% burden).